TinyMission/kara/README.md

 Kara is Open Source and licensed under the Apache Licenses, version 2.0.
 It can be freely used in commercial projects.

-## Run the sample server
+## Run the sample

-Download the repository, open it in IntelliJ IDEA and run the "Sample Server" configuration.
-Then open the sample page `http://localhost:3000`.
+Download the repository, load the project in IntelliJ IDEA (can take a while), then choose the "Sample Server" configuration in the toolbar and run it.

+You can now open the sample web page at `http://localhost:3000`.